 Keep your weight uphill.
 Never apply engine power.
-Never apply the rear brake while rolling backwards.
+Never apply the brake while rolling backwards.
 Apply the front brake.
-When fully stopped, apply the rear brake as well, and then shift gear selector into park position.
+When fully stopped, apply the brake as well, and then shift gear selector into park position.
 Dismount on uphill side, or to either side if ATV is pointed straight uphill.
-Turn the ATV around and remount, following the procedure described on page 81.
+Turn the ATV around and remount. .